ali55on/fileurlsplit/README.md

 >>>
 ```

-Also accepts string as a UrlEncode.
+Also accepts string as a *UrlEncode*.

 ```Python console
 >>> file_url = FileUrlSplit('file%3A%2F%2F%2Fhome%2Fuser%2Fbook.pdf')